THE RILEY’S STORY

 My longsuffering wife patiently endured the smell, the mess, the chipped countertops.
 But she drew the line when her pantry was covered in fermenting beer after a carboy blew its top.
 She rightly kicked my homebrewing operation into the garage.

-Fortunately, a 12,000 square foot building had just become available on the property of my business: Steel Structures, Inc. It would be more than just a cool place to continue a hobby.
+Fortunately, a building had just become available on the property of my business: Steel Structures, Inc. It would be more than just a cool place to continue a hobby.
 It would be where our family would stake its legacy.

-So, with welder in hand, I began building what is now our 20-barrel brewery, Riley’s Brewing Company.
+So, with welder in hand, I began building what has grown to become our 20-barrel brewery, Riley’s Brewing Company.
 It’s been a hands-on family brewery ever since, as Steel Structures, Inc., built everything from fermenters and bright tank, to the boil kettle and brew system.
+We are now located on a 16 acre complex with approximately 76,000 square feet of buildings.

 We’ve never shied away from hard work or getting our hands dirty to get the job done right.
 Whatever it takes to create beers we’re proud to put our name on.
 So far, we’ve done just that.
 Several thousand cases down, and billions more to go.